 Private Dance Lessons

-In my opinion, private instruction is the best out of all the other types of dance classes.
-There could be up to 2 students in a private lesson with 1 instructor.
+In the Ballroom world, there are typically up to 2 students in a private lesson with 1 instructor.
 The lessons are highly customized to the student’s needs and goals.

-1. Because all the attention is on you, you will improve much faster.
+1. Because all the attention is on 1-2 individuals, the students tend to progress much faster.
 Your teacher will take the time to learn your strengths and weaknesses and help you improve in areas you need most.

 3. Lessons are scheduled at your convenience.

 1. This is the most expensive option.
-A private lesson can range from $60-$120 per couple.
+A private lesson can range from $60-$150/lesson on average per couple.
+Although, very accomplished/famous teachers can charge upwards of $300/lesson.

 Semi Private Lessons

 Semi private lessons are a great option for a small group of friends who have the same dancing goals and are roughly at the same level.
-Usually there can be up to 6 people in a semi private lesson with 1 instructor.
+There can be up to 3-8 people in a semi private lesson with 1 instructor.

 1. Inexpensive!
-Because you are sharing the lessons with 3-5 other people, you pay for your piece of the pie only.
+Because you are sharing the lessons with 3-8 other people, you each pay for your piece of the pie only.
 It averages out to roughly $15-$20/person per class.

 2. You get much more individual attention than in a group class (but less than in a private lesson).

-3. You’ll get in-depth instruction; learn technique, styling, musicality and more in greater detail than with group classes.
+3. You get in-depth instruction; learn technique, styling, musicality and more – in greater detail than with group classes.

 4. Lessons are scheduled at your convenience.